Birth of a Nation, The (1915)

 Synopsis:

-After the defeat of the south in the American Civil War, the KKK fights against what it perceives as the emergence of black supremacy.
+After the defeat of the South in the American Civil War, the Ku Klux Klan fights against what it perceives as the emergence of black supremacy.

 Response to Peary’s Review: